elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/002-method-lookup.md

 p array.average
 ```

-If you try these ideas out, chances are you'll find other good uses for per-object behavior as well.
+If you try these ideas out, you'll almost certainly find uses for them in other
+contexts, too.

 ### Reflections

 Hopefully you've learned something new about Ruby's method lookup rules, or at least been given some new things to think about and explore.
 If you've come from a background in which inheritance has been your only tool, you will likely have to retrain yourself a bit to make full use of what Ruby has to offer.

-Whenever you compare one of these options to the other, consider your context and how much the advantages and disadvantages of each technique affect your particular situation.
-The correct approach always depends on that context, and if in doubt, experiment and see what seems to fit best.
+Whenever you compare one of these options to the other, consider your context
+and how much the advantages and disadvantages of each technique affect your
+particular situation.
+The correct approach always depends on that context, and
+if in doubt, experiment and see what works best.

 More discussion on this topic is welcome in the comments section below.
 While I wrote this article a while ago, I am happy to jump back into the topic as long as folks have interesting ideas and questions to share.